LinkedIn hooks

 Stop the scroll with your first line.

-Generate hooks that sound like you and grab attention.
+Generate hooks that feel like your best work and grab attention.
 Every time.

 Nail your next opening line